ember-learn/ember-blog/source/2016-02-25-announcing-embers-first-lts.md

 ### See You Soon

-LTS releases are just one of the many things we've been working on; the core team has had a _long_ couple of months and we're excited to share everything.
+LTS releases are just one of the many things we've been working on; the core team has had a <span style="font-style: italic;">long</span> couple of months and we're excited to share everything.
 There will be more announcements and plans shared at [EmberConf](http://emberconf.com/) (March 29-30 in Portland), looking forward to seeing so many of you there!